IMED1108 Issues in Women's Health Across the Lifespan

 - Students are able to (1) describe basic advances in genetic mapping and implications for women's health; discuss the concept of personhood and rights of the unborn child taking into consideration aspects of global policy and cultural diversity; discuss selective female abortion (one child policies); identify key factors relating to prematurity, immunity, morbidity and mortality rates; (2) describe gender differentials in infant morbidity, mortality and health outcomes; discuss some of the issues in relation to the global women's health issues identified in the specific case studies explored (female genital mutilation, child abuse and maltreatment); (3) describe issues that arise in relation to global and cultural diversity in female puberty and sexual debut; identify the implications of an adolescent pregnancy; identify the potential impact of the following in relation to the specific case studies identified: sexually transmitted infections, substance use, diet and physical activity, mental health in adolescence; (4) describe aspects of global and cultural diversity in relation to aspects of custom, practice and tradition in maternal health around the world; state the main causes of female infertility; outline advances in assisted reproduction, and discuss the impact this may have on women's health issues; discuss the implications of HIV and AIDS, and other sexually transmitted infections on women's health; (5) describe the nature of morbidity, mortality and burden of disease for the adult women in a global context; list some of the causes and begin to explore the issues surrounding violence toward women, female depression and suicide; (6) describe some of the socioeconomic influences on older women; explore the concept of an ageing woman in modern society; discuss some of the challenges of managing disabilities and caring for older women in contemporary society.; (7) in relation to a specific case study, identify and discuss the impact of a national and/or global policy relating to one aspect of women's health; (8) demonstrate effective written communication skills; (9) demonstrate effective oral communication skills; (10) demonstrate a professional approach and responsibility for one's own learning; and (11) demonstrate an ability to work in teams to produce an outcome.

-- Typically this unit is assessed in the following ways: (1) online lecture quizzes; (2) individual written assessments; and (3) group project.
+- Indicative assessments in this unit are as follows: (1) online lecture quizzes; (2) individual written assessments; and (3) group project.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.